2 - The Value of Open Source Program Offices

 ✅ Assessment

-Despite an organization might be aware of the general problems, responsibility and benefits that contributing to open source provides, identifying specific key motivators to move people to take action (create activity) and prioritize open source is a tough task.
 In this section, we will assess a 4-step process for communicating the value of contributing to open source and going beyond, which the OSPO can use when working with the different teams that engage with open source.
-(Source: ospo-book mailing list discussion)
+(Source: ospo-book mailing list discussion).

-Get familiar with maturity models of open source adoption.
-These levels describe how open source is used in an increasingly effective fashion to drive value and address organization’s needs.
+A good practice can be to make use of a maturity model to better map the different activities and present them to decision-makers.
+Thus, we recomend to get familiar with maturity models of open source adoption.
+These levels describe how open source is used in an increasingly effective fashion to drive value and address the organization’s needs.
 One of the distinguishing factors for the different maturity levels is how open source contribution and creation are handled in an organization.

-Step two: Identify and categorize the benefits of open source activities for your organization
+How do you identify and categorize the benefits of open source activities for your organization?

 Once you have a certain familiarity with open source adoption models, the next natural question to ask is What are the benefits of open source activities for the organization?